ngordon17/NCAAMB/README.txt

 CREATE-DATABASE.sql contains all the CREATE TABLE statements for all of our relations.
 Run "psql -af CREATE-DATABASE.sql" to initialize all of the tables.
 LOAD-DATABSE.sql copies all of the data from the .dat files into the SQL tables.
 Run "psql -af LOAD-DATABASE.sql" to do this.
-Once this step is ocmpleted, the "production" dataset has been transformed and loaded into our database.
+Once this step is completed, the "production" dataset has been transformed and loaded into our database.